tutv2904/android-onclan-sdk/README.md

 ## 1. Download

-Download the onClanSDK jar file in onClanSDKLibrary folder
+Download the onClanSDK jar file in https://github.com/appota/android-onclan-sdk/tree/master/onClanSDKLibrary folder

 ## 2. Add the SDK to your project